vaishnavipatil6946/Netflix_Clone/README.md

 ﻿# Netflix clone
-*A responsive Netflix Clone built with HTML and CSS, showcasing modern web design practices and responsiveness.
+#### A responsive Netflix Clone built with HTML and CSS, showcasing modern web design practices and responsiveness.

-📜 Project Overview
+📜 Project Overview:
-*This project is a front-end replica of Netflix's home page.
+#### This project is a front-end replica of Netflix's home page.
 It includes sections such as a header, a hero banner, features, frequently asked questions, and more, providing a visually appealing and user-friendly layout.

 🎯 Features
 * Fully responsive design for various screen sizes.